Pylons/pyramid/docs/designdefense.rst

 pointless to add a node to the object graph that effectively represents the entry point for some bit of code.
 You can just use a route and be done with it.
-If a route matches, a view associated with the route will be called; if no route matches, :mod:`pyramid` falls back to using traversal.
+If a route matches, a view associated with the route will be called; if no route matches, :app:`Pyramid` falls back to using traversal.

 But the point is ultimately moot.
-If you use :mod:`pyramid`, and you really don't want to use URL dispatch, you needn't use it at all.
+If you use :app:`Pyramid`, and you really don't want to use URL dispatch, you needn't use it at all.
 Instead, use :term:`traversal` exclusively to map URL paths to views, just like you do in :term:`Zope`.